A client recently asked me if multiple CompactLogix (or ControlLogix) processors could control the same Ethernet I/O.

 The main downside I found to the “listen only” setting is that it only works when the processor which owns the I/O is also connected.
 If the owner is powered off or disconnected, the “listen only” processor loses it’s connection to the I/O as well.
 Not good if you wanted to use the second controller to alarm on certain conditions if the first controller is taken out of service, but for those applications you should consider a redundant processor configuration.

 I hope you’ve found the above information on multiple controllers controlling the same I/O helpful.
-As always, if you have any questions or would like to comment on the above article please use the “Leave a reply” form at the bottom of this page.
+As always, if you have any questions or would like to comment on the above article please click on the “post a comment or question” link below.